sohel-ahmed-ansari/sohelansari.com-v2/README.md

 git commit -m "Your commit message" git push origin gh-pages
 ```
-You changes should now be published.
+Your changes should now be published.